-- 3.6 You must never ask for gifts or hospitality. - 3.7 You are personally responsible for all decisions connected with the offer or acceptance of gifts or hospitality offered to you and for avoiding the risk of damage to public confidence in your IJB.
-As a general guide, it is usually appropriate to refuse offers except: - (a) isolated gifts of a trivial character, the value of which must not exceed £50; - (b) normal hospitality associated with your duties and which would reasonably be regarded as appropriate; or - (c) gifts received on behalf of the IJB. - 3.8 You must not accept any offer of a gift or hospitality from any individual or organisation which stands to gain or benefit from a decision that Name of IJB may be involved in determining, or who is seeking to do business with your IJB, and which a person might reasonably consider could have a bearing on your judgement.
-If you are making a visit in your capacity as a member of Name of the IJB then, as a general rule, you should ensure that your IJB pays for the cost of the visit. - 3.9 You must not accept repeated hospitality or repeated gifts from the same source. - 3.10 As a member of a devolved public body, you should familiarise yourself with the terms of the Bribery Act 2010 which provides for offences of bribing another person and offences relating to being bribed.
+- 3.6 You must never ask for gifts or hospitality. - 3.7 You are personally responsible for all decisions connected with the offer or acceptance of gifts or hospitality offered to you and for avoiding the risk of damage to public confidence in the IJB.
+As a general guide, it is usually appropriate to refuse offers except: - (a) isolated gifts of a trivial character, the value of which must not exceed £50; - (b) normal hospitality associated with your duties and which would reasonably be regarded as appropriate; or - (c) gifts received on behalf of the IJB. - 3.8 You must not accept any offer of a gift or hospitality from any individual or organisation which stands to gain or benefit from a decision the IJB may be involved in determining, or who is seeking to do business with your organisation, and which a person might reasonably consider could have a bearing on your judgement.
+If you are making a visit in your capacity as a member of the IJB then, as a general rule, you should ensure that it pays for the cost of the visit. - 3.9 You must not accept repeated hospitality or repeated gifts from the same source. - 3.10 Members of devolved public bodies should familiarise themselves with the terms of the Bribery Act 2010 which provides for offences of bribing another person and offences relating to being bribed.